-Our experiments utilize 238 reservation requests in the last 7 days of the SDSC SP2 trace (April 1998) to April 2000) version 2.2 from the Parallel Workload Archive.
-The SDSC SP2 trace from the San Diego Supercomputer Center (SDSC) in USA is chosen due to the highest resource utilization of 83.2%among available traces to ideally model a heavy workload scenario.
-The trace only provides the interarrival times of reservation requests, the number of processors to be reserved as shown in Figure 4(a)(downscaled from a maximum of 128 nodes in the trace to a maximum of 32 nodes), and the duration to be reserved as shown in Figure 4(b).
-Service requirements are not available in this trace.
-Hence, we use a methodology proposed by Irwin et al. [28] to synthetically assign service requirements through two request classes: (i) Low Urgency (LU) and (ii) High Urgency (HU).
+(April 1998 to April 2000) version 2.2 from Feitelson's Parallel Workload Archive [26].
+The SDSC SP2 trace from the San Diego Supercomputer Center (SDSC) in USA is chosen due to the highest resource utilization of 83.2% among available traces to ideally model a heavy workload scenario.

+The trace only provides the inter-arrival times of reservation requests, the number of processors to be reserved as shown in Figure 4(a) (downscaled from a maximum of 128 nodes in the trace to a maximum of 32 nodes), and the duration to be reserved as shown in Figure 4(b).
+However, service requirements are not available from this trace.
+Hence, we adopt a methodology similar to that adopted by Irwin et al. [27] to synthetically assign service requirements through two request classes: (i) low urgency and (ii) high urgency.
 Figure 4(b) and 4(c) show the synthetic values of deadline and budget for the 238 requests respectively.

-A reservation request i in the LU class has a deadline of high $deadline_i/duration_i$ value and budget of low $budget_i/f(duration_i)$ value. $f(duration_i)$ is a function representing the minimum budget required based on $duration_i$.
-Conversely, each request in the HU class has a deadline of low $deadline_i/duration_i$ value and budget of high $budget_i/f(duration_i)$ value.
+A reservation request i in the low urgency class has a deadline of high $deadline_i/duration_i$ value and budget of low $budget_i/f(duration_i)$ value. $f(duration_i)$ is a function representing the minimum budget required based on $duration_i$.
+Conversely, each request in the high urgency class has a deadline of low $deadline_i/duration_i$ value and budget of high $budget_i/f(duration_i)$ value.
 This is realistic since a user who submits a more urgent request to be met within a shorter deadline offers a higher budget for the short notice.
 Values are normally distributed within each of the deadline and budget parameters.

-For simplicity, we only evaluate the performance

-of pricing for processing power as listed in Table 1 with various combinations of application requirements (sequential and parallel) and request classes (LU and HU).
+For simplicity, we only evaluate the performance of pricing for processing power as listed in Table 1 with various combinations of application requirements (sequential and parallel) and request classes (low urgency and high urgency).
 However, the performance evaluation can be easily extended to include other resource types such as memory, storage, and bandwidth.
-Both LU and HU classes are selected so as to observe the performance under extreme cases of service requirements with respective highest and lowest values for deadline and budget.
+Both low urgency and high urgency classes are selected so as to observe the performance under extreme cases of service requirements with respective highest and lowest values for deadline and budget.
 We also currently assume that every user/broker can definitely accept another reservation time slot proposed by the enterprise Cloud if the requested one is not possible, provided that the proposed time slot still satisfies both application and service requirements of the user.